 THE FINAL DAYS

 Despite the Corvair’s tarnished reputation, Ed Cole, who became GM’s executive vice president in July 1965, had not lost interest in the basic concept.
-Some styling work had already been done on a third-generation Corvair and one version of it, coded XP-849, had reached the full-size model stage.
+Some styling work had already been done on a third-generation Corvair and one version of it, coded XP-849, had reached the full-size model stage by June 1965.
 Badged “Corvair II,” it bore little resemblance to the second-generation car and was somewhat smaller.
 (Interestingly, some of the later XP-849 styling studies carry “Viva GT” identification, suggesting some mechanical kinship with the subcompact Vauxhall Viva from GM’s English subsidiary.)
-This project went on the shelf when Corvair development was frozen, but Cole revived it in June 1966, now under the auspices of the corporate styling studios and central Engineering Staff rather than Chevrolet.
+This project went on the shelf after Corvair development was frozen, but Cole revived the project in June 1966, now under the auspices of the corporate styling studios and central Engineering Staff rather than Chevrolet.

-The XP-849 doesn’t appear to have ever been a production project and was shelved again in June 1967, but throughout the year, GM exhibited a wild-looking rear-engine concept car dubbed Astro I, ostensibly powered by a bored-out 176 cu. in.
+The revived XP-849, which had a new nose treatment, doesn’t appear to have ever been a production project and was shelved again in June 1967 in favor of a front-engined coupe concept, coded XP-873, but throughout the year, GM exhibited a wild-looking rear-engine concept car dubbed Astro I, ostensibly powered by a bored-out 176 cu. in.
 (2,879 cc) version of the Corvair’s flat six with new overhead-cam heads and a pair of unusual three-barrel carburetors.
 Designed by Larry Shinoda, the Astro I was clearly not intended for production — it was not a ‘runner’ and the exotic engine was never actually fitted — but it indicated that GM engineers and stylists still had some interest in the rear-engine layout.